vpetersson/webvirtmgr/README.md

 # Appliance WebVirtMgr

+** Warning: I started working on simplifying the installation, but gave up as I couldn't get the web-interface to load properly.
+Assuming you don't get a 500-error, this should work in theory at least.
+You might be better of using the [original version](https://github.com/retspen/webvirtmgr).**

 ## 1. Introduction

 WebVirtMgr is a libvirt-based Web interface for managing virtual machines.
 It allows you to create and configure new domains, and adjust a domain's resource allocation.
 A VNC viewer over a SSH tunnel presents a full graphical console to the guest domain.
 KVM is currently the only hypervisor supported.